Iodine

 Specialized information

-Without concrete information on the quantitative use of the algae, their preparation and the amount of consumption of these products, very high amounts of iodine can be absorbed, which are far above the tolerable daily intake.
-Therefore, the consumption of these products may harm the health of consumers.
-The population groups of young children, pregnant women and elderly people are particularly sensitive.
+Without specific information on the quantity of algae used, how it is prepared and cooked, and the amount of these products consumed, very high amounts of iodine can be ingested, far exceeding the tolerable daily intake.
+Therefore, consuming these products can have a negative impact on consumer health.
+Young children, pregnant women, and older people are particularly sensitive.

 automatically translated